lucyinthesky2111/the-one-with-all-the-questions/assets/docs/README.md

           <img src="../readme-images/lydian-font.png" alt="Lydian font">
      </details>

 ## Imagery
 All images used in the site are related to Friends.

 ### Aspect Ratios
+Aspect ratios chosen for use in the site were:
+* 16:9 (hero image)
+* 3:2 (logo)
+* 5:4 (other images)

+16:9 - this aspect ratio was chosen for hero images as these images are designed to span the whole width of the page on all screen sizes and therefore, need to be wide.
+16:9 is a very versatile aspect ratio used by lots of modern media formats and provides an immersive viewing experience.

+3:2 - this aspect ratio was chosen as it suits images which are in landscape orientation in their original state, because it makes the images wider than they are tall.
+3:2 suits such images especially well as the result is images that are:
+* visually pleasing;
+* wide enough to draw sufficient attention to the focal point without being too wide (such as 16:9 would be);
+* not too square (such as 1:1 would be).

+5:4 – this aspect ratio was chosen as it gives a good balance between height and width, which makes it a good match for images intended to be viewed on a screen.

 ###  Image animation
+All images used on the site (except the hero image) subtly rotate in some way when hovered over, to add visual interest and interactivity.

 ## Logo